Agriculture in the United States: History

 The introduction and broad adoption of scientific agriculture since the mid-19th century contributed to economic growth in the United States.
 This development was facilitated by the Morrill Act and the Hatch Act of 1887 which established in each state a land-grant university (with a mission to teach and study agriculture) and a federally funded system of agricultural experiment stations and cooperative extension networks which place extension agents in each state.

 Soybeans were not widely cultivated in the United States until the early 1930s, and by 1942 it became the world's largest soybean producer, due in part to World War II and the "need for domestic sources of fats, oils, and meal".
 Between 1930 and 1942, the United States' share of world soybean production grew from 3% to 47%, and by 1969 it had risen to 76%.
-By 1973 soybeans were the United States' "number one cash crop, and leading export commodity, ahead of both wheat and corn".
+By 1973, soybeans were the United States' "number one cash crop, and leading export commodity, ahead of both wheat and corn".
 Although soybeans developed as the top cash crop, corn also remains as an important commodity.
 As the basis for "industrial food," corn is found in most modern day items at the grocery store.
-Aside from items like candy and soda, which contain high fructose corn-syrup, corn is also found in non-edible items like the shining wax on store advertisements.
+Aside from items like candy and soda, which contain high-fructose corn syrup, corn is also found in non-edible items like the shining wax on store advertisements.

 Significant areas of farmland were abandoned during the Great Depression and incorporated into nascent national forests.
 Later, "Sodbuster" and "Swampbuster" restrictions written into federal farm programs starting in the 1970s reversed a decades-long trend of habitat destruction that began in 1942 when farmers were encouraged to plant all possible land in support of the war effort.
 In the United States, federal programs administered through local Soil and Water Conservation Districts provide technical assistance and partial funding to farmers who wish to implement management practices to conserve soil and limit erosion and floods.

 Farmers in the early United States were open to planting new crops, raising new animals and adopting new innovations as increased agricultural productivity in turn increased the demand for shipping services, containers, credit, storage, and the like.

-Although four million farms disappeared in the United States between 1948 and 2015, total output from the farms that remained more than doubled.
+Although four million farms disappeared in the United States between 1948 and 2015, the total output from the farms that remained more than doubled.
 The number of farms with more than 2000 acres almost doubled between 1987 and 2012, while the number of farms with 200 acres to 999 acres fell over the same period by 44%.

 Farm productivity increased in the United States from the mid-20th century until the late-20th century when productivity began to stall.

 From 1986 to 2018 about 30 million acres of cropland were abandoned.